-Simplified illustration of the Group structure with significant operating subsidiaries and investments:
+The graphics on the next page shows a simplified illustration of the Group structure with significant operating subsidiaries and investments.

 In addition to its operative and fully consolidated subsidiaries, United Internet holds further direct and indirect investments.
-These mainly consist of the equity interests held in the listed online marketing companies Goldbach Group AG, Switzerland (14.96%) and Hi-media S.A., France (10.65%), the investment in Versatel GmbH (25.10% via Versatel's holding company VictorianFibre Holding & Co.
+These mainly consist of the equity interests held in the listed online marketing companies Goldbach Group AG, Switzerland (14.96%) and Hi-Media S.A., France (10.38%), the investment in Versatel GmbH (25.10% via Versatel's holding company VictorianFibre Holding & Co.
 S.C.A.), and the investments in fun communications GmbH (49%), virtual minds AG (48.65%), and ProfitBricks GmbH (30.02%), as well as a number of other internet investments (41 investments in total) via the investment funds EFF No. 1 (66.67%), EFF No. 2 (90%) and EFF No. 3 (80%) operated jointly with the Samwer brothers.